Robert D. FitzGerald: Ornithology and botany

 In his private life FitzGerald developed his skills as an ornithologist.
 Coupled with his skills as a taxidermist he initially (during 1855–56) contributed a number of articles on the birds of his hometown Kerry to that town's magazine.

 More specifically FitzGerald had an enormous interest in botany and in 1864 he travelled to Wallis Lake, north of Newcastle in New South Wales to collect ferns and orchids which he intended to cultivate around his Hunters Hill home.

 This interest in orchids was maintained throughout his life and in 1869, 1871 and 1876 he visited Lord Howe Island to collect further botanical samples.
 It was during this time that he discovered Dracophyllum fitzgeraldii F. Muell, which was later to be named in his honour.

 Marriage and children

 FitzGerald married Emily Blackwell, daughter of Edward Hunt, M.L.C., at Balmain in 1860.
 FitzGerald had three sons and three daughters who survived his death.

-His grandson was the poet R. D. Fitzgerald.
+His youngest son was Gerald Fitzgerald (artist) and his grandson was the poet R. D. Fitzgerald.